 How can non-Christian Japanese succeed in this task of showing love and thinking about others even in small things?

-It is obvious that most of the time the Japanese do not do good out of love, but just to keep up appearances or to follow their cultural pattern.
-It doesn't matter what a person's culture, belief or education is, if he tries to do things in an obligatory way, just to comply with laws, he will end up making mistakes.
-That's why Japan is far from perfect!
+It is obvious that most of the time Japanese people do not do good out of love, but just to maintain appearances or to follow their cultural standards.
+It doesn't matter the culture, belief, or education of the person; if they try to do things out of obligation, just to comply with laws, they will end up making mistakes.
+That's why Japan is far from being perfect!

 When we are exposed to opportunities, advantages, and anything else that involves self-benefit, we can be easily tempted to break laws to gain it.
 Even if the person is good, he can make mistakes.
 What to say today in Brazil?
 A country where wrong looks right and those who do right are often mocked for that?